Three Writing Prompts to Get Your Fingers Flying

-Even the world’s greatest musicians practice daily and spend time warming up before every single performance.
+Even the world’s greatest musicians practice daily and spend time warming up before performances.
 As a writer, you, too, need to work your creative muscles with some exercises designed to challenge your creativity, stretch your limits, and rev your writing engine.

 Spend no more than ten minutes on each of these prompts.
 Set an alarm to snap you out of your writing frenzy, and then take a look at what you’ve created.
 It could be trash, or it could be treasure.
 It doesn’t matter.
 It’s practice.
 But it’s pretty fun practice.

-2) Select a random picture from a magazine or even from your family photo album.
+Select a random picture from a magazine or even from your family photo album.
 Now try to recreate that picture in words.
-Describe not only what you see, but what you sense: If there are people, what are the thoughts going through the people’s heads?
-Is there drama, tension?
+Describe not only what you see, but what you sense.
+If there are people, what are the thoughts going through the people’s heads?
+Is there drama?
+Tension?
 If it is a nature scene, get the reader to feel the sand between their toes, hear the rustle of the wind through the leaves, or shiver in the clammy mist that rises from the wet grass.
 If a picture is worth a thousand words, a thousand words should be worth a picture, right?